Dwood15/Tempera/README.md

 See Chimera here: https://github.com/Halogen002/Chimera

-Tempera has grown and evolved to the point that maintaining attribution is impractical.
-All attributions in individual files will be removed in the near future in favor of a more generic notice.
+Tempera has grown and evolved to the point that maintaining attribution in every file is impractical and (quite frankly)silly.
+Attributions in individual files are being removed in favor of a readme notice.

 SilentK and Abyll's haloforge project was mostly kept private.
 Intended for halo PC v1.08 in 2008-2009, I have updated it to Custom Edition, v1.10.
 Expect major changes between pushes.